 WHERE TO BEGIN?

 Perhaps at the start?
 And that’s where she was taking me.
 Connie Larsen (one of our original ornament artists) brought me to a room, and as she flipped on the light switch, my jaw dropped.
-I’d never seen the ornament history that hung before my eyes!
+In all my years with Bronner’s, I’d never before seen the ornament history that was hanging before my eyes!

-With similar sentiments, Shannon McGinnis, another of our ornament artists, summed it up this way:
+With similar sentiments, Shannon McGinnis, another of Bronner’s ornament artists, shares:

 I asked Shannon a few questions about Bronner’s exclusive annual ornament collection.
 Here’s what she had to share: